simwai/finance-news-crawler/README.md

    - Rename `config.json.example` to `config.json`
    - Enter the NEWS_API_KEY
    - Enter the OPENAI_API_KEY
+   - Choose 'openai' or 'vader' as SENTIMENT_ANALYSIS_ALGORITHM
+   </br><i>VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.</i>

-4. Run the project:
+1. Run the project:

    ```bash
    npm run-script run
    ```

-5. Wait for the Finance News Crawler to crawl the news articles and perform sentiment analysis.
+2. Wait for the Finance News Crawler to crawl the news articles and perform sentiment analysis.
-6. Once the process is complete, the sentiment report will be displayed in the console.
+3. Once the process is complete, the sentiment report will be displayed in the console.

 ## Customization